drexlerd/Tyr/README.md

 Tyr aims to become a weighted, annotated, and parallelizable datalog solver with a grounder based on k-clique enumeration in k-partite graphs (KPKC) with a focus on AI planning.
 It is currently unknown whether the KPKC grounder can efficiently support object creation, and hence, Tyr does not support arithmetic expressions in rule heads.
 However, it supports simple arithmetic expressions in rule bodies, which are sufficient for deciding whether a ground action in numeric planning is applicable.

-Tyr also aims to provides a PDDL interface, which allows the grounding of an *overapproximation* of the applicable ground actions and axioms in a task, or, in a state, *precisely* the ones applicable in that state.
-Tyr templated design separates grounded and lifted planning: ground tasks use states over the FDR representation, while lifted tasks use states over the sparse representation.
-This separation enables prototyping with state-of-the-art performance across both subfields, while allowing easy evaluation of approaches across both planning paradigms.
+Tyr also aims to provides a PDDL interface, that employs the parallelized datalog solver to address three foundational problems within planning through compilations into datalog: 1) task grounding, 2) lifted axiom evaluation, 3) enumerating applicable actions in a state.
+Tyr's strongly typed and templated design enforces a clear separation between grounded and lifted planning for prototyping approaches to planning and evaluating them on both paradigms.
+For lifted states, Tyr employs a sparse representation, and for grounded planning, it employs a finite-domain representation.

 # Key Features